 Bottom line growth is always considered a good thing, and this is why an investor or bank will insist on looking at your company’s revenue vs. net income before giving you money.

 What is the Difference Between Revenue and Income?

 Let’s compare the two according to different scenarios.

-The main difference between revenue and income stems from their definitions.
-Revenue refers to the total amount of money a company generates before removing any expenses.
-Income, on the other hand, is equal to revenues minus the costs of doing business, such as depreciation, interest, taxes, and other expenses.
+When comparing revenue vs income you should know that “revenue” refers to the total amount of money a company generates before removing any expenses.
+“Income”, on the other hand, is equal to revenues minus the costs of doing business, such as depreciation, interest, taxes, and other expenses.